Chart Color Schemes

 Merewether shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Merewether, educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15+, 44.1% possess university qualifications compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most prevalent at 29.8%, followed by postgraduate qualifications (10.5%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 28.4% of residents aged 15+ holding such qualifications – advanced diplomas at 10.6% and certificates at 17.8%.
+In Merewether, 44.1% of residents aged 15 and above hold university qualifications, which is significantly higher than the broader benchmarks of 21.3% in Rest of NSW and 26.1% in the SA4 region.
+This educational advantage positions the area well for knowledge-based opportunities.
+Bachelor degrees are the most common at 29.8%, followed by postgraduate qualifications (10.5%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 28.4% of residents aged 15 and above holding such qualifications – advanced diplomas at 10.6% and certificates at 17.8%.

 Frequently Asked Questions - Education